snst-lab/traveling-salesman-problem/README.md

  ### Main Program

-The state visiting the node i is expressed as 1 << i  to make it easier to count the states.
+The state visiting the node i is expressed as `1<<i`  to make it easier to count the states.
-For example, the state of visiting nodes 1, 2 and 4 is expressed as '1011'.
+For example, the state of visiting nodes 1, 2 and 4 is expressed as `1011`.

 >### When the departure node is not decided